laravel/nova-docs/4.0/actions/registering-actions.md

 }
 ```

-Alternatively, you may use the `make` method to instantiate your action:
+Alternatively, you may use the `make` method to instantiate your action.
+Any arguments passed to the `make` method will be passed to the constructor of your action:

 ```php
 /**